MENU

 Higher temperatures (up to 100 degrees Celsius) may be used for certain red and black teas.

-Cool the Water: If it is too hot, allow it to cool briefly to reach the desired brewing temperature.
+If it is too hot, allow it to cool briefly to reach the desired brewing temperature.
+Pour the cooled water over the tea leaves.

 Appreciation of the Experience: Take time to enjoy not just the tea itself but also the presentation and the company of those you share the experience with.
 This careful approach to brewing sencha tea reflects the values embodied in the senchadō tradition.
 It fosters an appreciation for the tea's inherent flavors and the art of communal enjoyment.
 Each cup becomes a moment to savor, allowing the nuances of the tea to shine through.